Ortopaz/alx-zero_day/README.md

-This stuff is making me a better softwarme a better Software Engineer
+This stuff is making me a better Software Engineer
+The path to mastery is one of thorns